stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 }
 ```

-* Find code like this
+* Find a code like this:

 ```
 Scope (_SB.PCI0.I2C0)